 Don’t let Swellesley go downhill: Please support your local news source.

 We were warned that because of electric fencing put in place that we could get decapitated or otherwise injured if we tried zipping down the slope.
-Something about insurance, lawyers, etc., etc. Hey, we don’t want anyone coming up daisies.
+Something about insurance, lawyers, etc., etc. Hey, we don’t want anyone pushing up daisies.

 MassHort’s fencing off of the area this year, which makes walking or running around the ring road alongside traffic increasingly hairy, has gotten the attention of State Rep. David Linsky and the Department of Conservation and Recreation (it’s unclear whether any changes will be made).